Change Control Diagram

 The Havenford Cares Project Manager, Helen, needs more budget to renovate the project's drop-in center.
 She wants to redirect money from the project’s job placement activities so that it can be used to fill the gap in the drop-in center renovation budget.
 The tolerances defined for Helen at the outset of the project are tight, so she needs to submit a change request to the project governance body for authorization.

 There are lots of reasons why you may want a bit more flexibility to make decisions.
+Perhaps you need some more flexibility with budget parameters, or, like Helen, you want to move money from one part of the budget to another.
+Maybe you need a longer timeframe for activities to be completed?
 Other areas where flexibility is tolerated could also be scope (an agreed variation from a product variation), risk (a benchmark for which risks need to be escalated to your project board), quality (ranges that define acceptable performance of a product), and benefits (ranges of acceptable performance of project outcomes).

 When do I use it?